clsync/clsync/README.md

 5. How to use
 6. Example of usage
 7. Recommended configuration
+8. Clustering
-8. Known issues
+9. Known issues
-9. Support
+10. Support
-10. Developing
+11. Developing

 1. Name